Lumbar extension is a vital part of the mobility of your lower back.

 You will often see older folk, and some not so elderly, walking as though they are stuck in a flexed position.
 Bending forwards as in picking something off the floor is usually painless, but extension causes immediate discomfort in the lower back and perhaps down the leg.

-Not just because I'm trying to chisel your hard earned dollars out of your wallet, but because this action can provoke a nasty pinched nerve.
-Do these exercises very carefully.
+Not just because I'm trying to chisel your hard-earned dollars out of your wallet, but because this action done incorrectly can provoke a nasty pinched nerve.
+Do these exercises mindfully.

 The secret is to exercise those facet joints gently into lumbar extension daily.
-Do it forcibly and you'll set up a pinched nerve and pain down your leg.
-Don't do it at all, and you'll end up stooped forwards, looking like an old man or woman long before your time.
+Do it forcibly and you will set up a pinched nerve and pain down your leg.
+If you do not work them you'll end up stooped forwards, looking like an old man long before your time.

-The facet joints are lined with hyaline cartilage; it's bathed in synovial fluid which must be replenished daily.
-Movement provides the pump that drives fresh nutrients into the joint, and removes the waste products of cartilage metabolism.
+The facet joints are lined with hyaline cartilage; they are bathed in synovial fluid which must be replenished daily.
+Movement provides the pump that drives fresh nutrients and removes the waste products of cell metabolism.

-In my book and, busy on my sixty eighth orbit of the sun, this chiropractic has been around the block a good few times, a disciplined daily lower back exercise programme is vital for those suffering from chronic lower back pain.
-I do them myself, having had severe femoral nerve damage two years ago.
-I was lucky to escape the knife, thanks to excellent chiropractic care from a colleague; my daughter.
+In my book and, busy on my seventy-fifth orbit of the sun, this chiropractor has been around the block a good few times; a disciplined daily lower back exercise programme is vital for those suffering from chronic LBP.
+I do them myself, having had severe femoral nerve damage a few years ago.
+I was lucky to escape the knife, thanks to excellent care from a colleague; my daughter.

-The worst that can happen is that the lower facet changes shape to such an extent that it allows the upper vertebra to slide forwards, catching the nerve root in a pincer; it's known as an anterolysthesis, and sometimes called a spondylolysthesis.
-All in all, it's best to keep mobilising those facet joints to keep them healthy.
+The worst that can happen is that the lower facet changes shape to such an extent that it allows the upper vertebra to slide forwards, catching the nerve root in a pincer; it is known as an anterolysthesis.
+All in all, it is best to mobilise those joints to keep them healthy.

-Tomorrow I'll add some photographs of the exercises.
+Tomorrow I will add some photographs of the exercises.